Jackie Robinson, Rookie of the Year

 - Description

-- Jackie Robinson broke Major League Baseball's policy of excluding African American players, starting at first base for the Brooklyn Dodgers on April 15, 1947.
+- Jackie Robinson broke Major League Baseball's "color barrier", a policy of excluding African American players when he started at first base for the Brooklyn Dodgers on April 15, 1947.
 Starring for the Dodgers from 1944 to 1956, Robinson was a World Series champion (1955) and a six-time All-Star (1949-1954).
-Elected to the National Baseball Hall of Fame in 1962, Robinson's number (42) was retired by all major league teams in 1997 in recoginition of his historic breaking of baseball's color barrier.
+Elected to the National Baseball Hall of Fame in 1962, Robinson's number (42) was retired by all major league teams in 1997.

 - Location